-[Kraft, 1987]
+[Kraft, 1987, pp. 54-57]

 Mittwede (2013) proposes that if a person’s current belief system does not adequately answer the ultimate questions of life, they will become restless and seek out a belief system that does.
 This restlessness often results in paradigm shifts.
 Unlike normal, surface-level worldview adjustments, paradigm shifts impact deep level culture.
 Kraft says, “People cannot live without values and when the old values are called into question they will bend every effort to discover new values and to integrate them into a new, more satisfying worldview” (1987, p.
 368).
-This can either happen through a complete replacement of an existing cognitive framework or through the modification of the existing worldview (Mittwede, 2013).
+This can either happen through a complete replacement of an existing cognitive framework or through the modification of the existing worldview (Mittwede, 2013, pp. 303-304).

-Hiebert uses the metaphor of a house when describing worldview change.
+Hiebert (2008) uses the metaphor of a house when describing worldview change.
 Normal worldview changes are like remodeling and adding to a structure that already exists.
 The majority of a person’s worldview remains intact, but small changes are made in order to make sense of new information and experiences.
 However, when a paradigm shift occurs, it is “like rebuilding a house using parts and pieces of the old, but with a radically new way of ordering the fundamental configuration” (p.
 317).

 Mittwede, who looks at the process of worldview change through a lens of educational theory, examines what role theological education plays in this transformational process.
-Two educational theories can be applied to worldview change: Ausubel’s subumption theory and Anderson’s schema theory.
+Two educational theories can be applied to worldview change: Ausubel’s subsumption theory and Anderson’s schema theory.
 Subsumption theory proposes that new ideas are incorporated into an existing cognitive structure, adding to and supporting previous knowledge.
 Previous knowledge in a person’s cognitive structure allows them to learn and retain knowledge about unfamiliar concepts.
 Schema theory, on the other hand, proposes that new schemas (structures of knowledge) are created to house new ideas.
 However transformation may occur, it is a learning process.
-It is never instantaneous (Mittwede, 2013).
+It is never instantaneous (pp. 308-312).

 When building a new worldview, it is important to keep in mind a person’s current or previous worldview.
-This is the lens of understanding through which they interpret and understand new knowledge (Mittwede, 2013).
+This is the lens of understanding through which they interpret and understand new knowledge (pp. 302-304).
 The core of a person’s worldview may have changed, but this new worldview will still be influenced by a person’s past knowledge and experiences.
-Therefore, when seeking to promote worldview change among a community, it is necessary to understand how they currently see the world and how these perceptions will impact newly-acquired beliefs (Hiebert, 2008).
-This is precisely why Mittwede says, “Thus, understanding an individual’s base-level commitments is essential to understanding that person’s reasoning, decision-making, and lifestyle, and to influencing replacement of...or adjustments to those commitments which, in turn, lead to changes in the daily life of the individual” (2013, p.
-303-304).
+Therefore, when seeking to promote worldview change among a community, it is necessary to understand how they currently see the world and how these perceptions will impact newly-acquired beliefs (Hiebert, 2008, p.
+69).
+This is precisely why Mittwede says, “Thus, understanding an individual’s base-level commitments is essential to understanding that person’s reasoning, decision-making, and lifestyle, and to influencing replacement of...or adjustments to those commitments which, in turn, lead to changes in the daily life of the individual” (2013, pp. 303-304).

 The Process Leading to Worldview Change and Lifestyle Transformation

 Worldview transformation does not generally occur without an introduction to new knowledge and exposure to other worldviews.
 However, a change in worldview does not come through an increase in knowledge (and specifically, biblical knowledge) alone.
 This newly acquired knowledge must influence a person’s daily life, and transform the way they live and interact with the world.
-Transformation, which is informed by new knowledge and skills, is a change in one’s whole self (Kraft, 1987).
+Transformation, which is informed by new knowledge and skills, is a change in one’s whole self (Kraft, 1987, pp. 72-80).
 The faith of a transformed person is marked not only by intellectual knowledge of orthodoxy (right belief), but also by the emotional and practical expressions of orthopraxy (right practice).
-Both are evident in the life of a transformed person (Mittwede, 2013).
+Both are evident in the life of a transformed person (Mittwede, p.
+304).